Updates:

 September 21, 2024

 Yaquina Neversink was set to sea on September 21, 2024.
 We received the following note from the crew of the R/V Shimada that launched her: “It’s been a beautiful, sun-filled day with low swell so a great day to start its journey!!
-The vessel it was deployed from was the R/V Shimada.
-We’ll send a folder of photos/videos when we get them pulled together later.”
+The vessel it was deployed from was the R/V Shimada.”

 Data from the Sensor Pack: